-9.4 Progress to writing up
+9.4 Progress to Writing Up

-In order for MPhil, PhD and ProfD students to transfer registration to writing-up status, students must have completed the minimum period of registration.
+For MPhil and PhD students to transfer registration to writing-up status, students must have completed the minimum period of registration.

 In order for a student to be allowed to transfer to writing-up status, the Head of Department must be satisfied that the work still required to be completed up to submission of the thesis is such that it can be satisfactorily completed using minimal supervision, primarily related to reading and commenting on draft thesis chapters, access to the library and other facilities and use of personal office space and computing facilities in the Department.
-If additional resources are required, particularly project-related resources or a higher level of supervision, students cannot be transferred to writing- up status and an extension to study could be considered.
+A change of registration form should be completed and returned via email to pgadmin@rvc.ac.uk.
+If additional resources are required, particularly project-related resources or a higher level of supervision, students cannot be transferred to writing-up status and an extension to study could be considered.

-MPhil and PhD students that do not submit their thesis within 3 years and 6 months (for a 3-year studentship) will be liable to pay a writing-up fee.
-MPhil and PhD students that do not submit their thesis on or before the 4-year deadline will be liable to pay a non-submission fee.
-Fee details can be found in the relevant course handbook.
+MPhil and PhD students on a 3-year studentship, that do not submit their thesis within 3 years and 6 months will be liable to pay a writing-up fee.
+MPhil and PhD students on a 4-year studentship do not transfer to writing-up and are therefore not liable to pay a writing-up fee.